Garden Level Apartment: The Definition, The Pros, & The Cons

-Garden apartments are units generally located on the ground level in an urban area, partially below the street, between the basement and the first floor of a multi-family building.
-You’ll usually access a garden unit via a door with direct entry to the apartment either at street level or down two or three exterior stairs.
+Garden apartments are units generally located on the ground level in an urban area, partially below the street, between the basement and the ground floor of a multi-family building.
+You’ll usually have direct access to a garden unit via a door with either at street level or down two or three exterior stairs.

 - Garden apartments

 What’s the difference between garden-level apartments and basement apartments?

 Many renters confuse garden apartments with basement units.
 Basement units are residences actually converted from a basement.
 Meanwhile, garden apartments are located above the basement, partially but not entirely below ground, essentially between a basement and the first floor of a building.